Healthy Homes Assessment Ebdentown

 Ebdentown Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Ebdentown and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory to all Ebdentown and New Zealand rental houses where it is reasonably practicable to put in.

-• A Healthy Homes Intent to Comply Statement as well as an Insulation Statement, and an Insurance Statement must be included in any new, renewed or altered tenancy contract.
+• A Healthy Homes Intent to Comply Statement An Insulation Statement as well as an Insurance Statement should be included in any renewal, new or modified tenancy agreement.

-• Property managers and landlords have to keep records of their compliance with the Healthy Homes Standard that apply or will apply throughout the tenancy period of your rental home.
+• Landlords and property managers must keep records that demonstrate conformance with the Healthy Homes Standard that apply or will be applied throughout the tenancy period of an apartment rental.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All homes let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes